- Media categories

 © Art Gallery of New South Wales Photography Collection Handbook, 2007

-7079 (Editor), Photography: Art Gallery of New South Wales Collection, 2007, 255 (illus.). reproductions of ff 'John Tjakamarra, Gibson Desert, Northern Territory' and gg 'John Tjakamarra, Kintore Ranges, Northern Territory'
+Bronwyn Clark-Coolee, Photography: Art Gallery of New South Wales Collection, 'Time - memory - people', pg.246-265, Sydney, 2007, 255 (illus.). reproductions of ff 'John Tjakamarra, Gibson Desert, Northern Territory' and gg 'John Tjakamarra, Kintore Ranges, Northern Territory'